OpenChemistry/tomvizdocs/docs/operator.md

 ```

 It is also possible to iterate through all channels using the `utils.arrays` function.
 The example below loops through the channels and sums them up.
+Note that the call
+to `utils.set_array(...)` will always update the active channel.

 ```python